beingmeta/kno/BUILD.md

-  --disable-leveldb Build and install LevelDB module --disable-rocksdb Build and install Rocksdb module --disable-imagick Build and install imagemagick module --without-ziptools Build and install ziptools --disable-mongodb Build and install MongoDB module --disable-odbc Build odbc modules
+  --disable-leveldb Build and install LevelDB module --disable-rocksdb Build and install Rocksdb module --disable-odbc Build odbc modules
-  --disable-tidy Build and install tidy module --disable-hyphenate Build and install the hyphenate module

   --with/out-crypto Compile the crypto module --with/out-global-ipeval Use global lock and variables for ipeval